Tsunami waves hit South Pacific island of Tonga following underwater volcanic eruption - KVIA

 The nearby island of Fiji has also issued a public advisory asking people living in low lying coastal areas to “move to safety in anticipation of the strong currents and dangerous waves.”

+A tsunami advisory is also in effect for the Pacific island nation of Vanuatu, according to its National Disaster Management Office, with residents advised to move away from the coastline and seek higher ground.

-A tsunami advisory remains in place for all coastal waters of Samoa, according to the Samoa Meteorological Service.
-No evacuation is required, but members of the public are advised to stay away from beach areas, the agency said.
+A tsunami watch is in effect for all Samoan low-lying coastal areas, the Samoa Meteorological Service said.
+“All people living on low-lying coastal areas are advised to stay away from beach areas,” the agency said, and the public should refrain from visiting coastal areas.

+A tsunami advisory is now in effect for the US west coast including the states of California, Oregon, Washington and Alaska, according to the NWS National Tsunami Warning Center in Palmer, Alaska.

 A tsunami advisory has also been issued for coastal areas on the north and east coast of New Zealand’s North Island and the Chatham Islands, where “strong and unusual currents and unpredictable surges at the shore” are expected, according to New Zealand’s National Emergency Management Agency.